Mass conservation, positivity and energy identical-relation preserving scheme for the Navier-Stokes equations with variable density: Preliminaries

 We can see that the equation \eqref{1.1} is form-invariant for this transformation, and the initial data satisfies

 by cooperating with (\ref{1.4}) and the positivity of the density.

-Furthermore, to derive the error estimate in the subsequent section, we make the following assumptions on the solutions of the continuous model. \begin{assumption} The solution of \eqref{2.10}-\eqref{2.12} satisfies the following regularities \cite{bib26,bib17}:
+Furthermore, to derive the error estimate in the subsequent sections, we make the following assumptions on the solutions of the continuous model. \begin{assumption} The solutions of \eqref{2.10}-\eqref{2.12} satisfy the following regularities \cite{bib26,bib17}:

 \end{assumption}